AmadeusITGroup/EonaX-Shared-Resources/docs/user-manual/self_hosted_connector/database_configuration/readme.md

 # Database configuration

-PostgreSQL is currently the only supported database, as it is integrated with EDC.
+PostgreSQL is the only supported database so far, as it is integrated with EDC.

 ## Prerequisites